Start & Grow

-There are no deadlines for applying, Start & Grow is a rolling programme.
-Your application will be fully assessed and if it is recommended for investment it will be presented to the next available decision making panel.
+Start & Grow is a rolling programme; there are decision-making panels approximately every two months.
+Your application will be fully assessed and, if it is recommended for investment, it will be considered at the next available decision making panel.

-The interest rate will be set at the base rate + 6% (fixed for the term of the loan).
-This is competitive when considered alongside other social finance available in the current market.
+The interest rate will be set at the current base rate + 6% (fixed for the term of the loan).

 A social enterprise can be a Company Limited by Guarantee with an appropriate “asset lock” and social purpose; it could also be a registered charity.
 Common types of social enterprises are Co-operatives, Community Interest Companies (CICs), Development Trusts, Credit Unions and Housing Associations.